 Stryve's flagship product is air-dried beef, which is marketed and sold under the Stryve®, Kalahari®, Braaitime® and Vacadillos® brand names.
 Stryve currently produces two forms of air-dried meat: biltong and carne seca which were both developed hundreds of years ago in South Africa and Latin America, respectively.
 Stryve's biltong generally consists of high-quality beef that is primarily sourced, purchased, seasoned, dried and packaged in the United States.
 Stryve's air-dried process ensures that its beef always retains full flavor and tenderness.
 Stryve's products are not injected with any sugar-laden marinades or preservatives and are never cooked or dehydrated over high heat like beef jerky products.
-All of Stryve's products are manufactured in the United States at its manufacturing facility in Madill, Oklahoma, with the exception of the use of a U.S. co-manufacturer who manufactured Kalahari products prior to Stryve's acquisition of Kalahari in December 2020.
-Beginning in January 2021, Stryve began manufacturing of legacy Kalahari products to its Madill, Oklahoma facility.
+All of Stryve's products are manufactured in the United States at its manufacturing facility in Madill, Oklahoma, with the exception of the use of a U.S. co-manufacturer who manufactured Kalahari products to its Madill, Oklahoma facility.